 Frequently Asked Questions About Winter Photography in Colorado

-When is the best time to schedule a winter photo session in Colorado?
+When is the best time of year to book a winter photo session in Colorado?

 The best time depends on your goals.
 For holiday card photos, we recommend booking in late October or November so your images are ready before the December rush.
 For snowy mountain scenery, December through February typically offers the most consistent snow cover.
 Golden hour arrives earlier in winter — often around 3:30 to 4:30 PM — which makes afternoon sessions convenient for families with young children.